valentinp/valentinp.github.com/_posts/2019-07-09-three-short-poems.md

 *Poem 1*

 In howling storms
-In silent meadows
+And silent meadows
 In dawn perennial with its dusk
 And sun eternal in its firmament
 In darkness and in light
-there lies my love for you
+There lies my love for you
-my shade, my warmth
+My shade, my warmth
-my strength and sorrow
+My strength and sorrow

 *Poem 2*